 Setting up the connection

-Get Slack ready
+1. Get a Slack channel ready

-Set up an Incoming Webhook
+2. Set up an Incoming Webhook in Slack

-Open the Incoming Webhook Integration page.
+In Slack, open the Incoming Webhook Integration page.

-Choose the channel to which you want to send messages to and click the [Add Incoming WebHooks Integration] button.
-An Incoming Webhook will be set up.
+Choose the channel to which you want to send messages to and click the Add Incoming WebHooks Integration button.
+An incoming webhook will be set up.

 Test the connection

-If nothing is being posted into your Slack channel, try reading through the Debugging Tips for kintone JS article to check for bugs.
+If nothing is being posted into your Slack channel, try reading through the Debugging Tips for Kintone JS article to check for bugs.

-This event can be replaced with other events, such as the app.record.create.submit.success event to post messages when new records are added and the app.record.edit.submit.success event to post messages when records are edited, etc.
+This event can be replaced with other events, such as the app.record.create.submit.success event to post messages when new records are added into the Kintone App and the app.record.edit.submit.success event to post messages when records are edited.

 For more details on Slack's Incoming Webhook feature, refer to the following document: